dexterg/docker-compose-lamp/README.md

 Based on the Docker images, built to be fast, small and extendable LAMP stack.

 I made this lab for my students with a windows 10 family installed in their laptop.
-The most powerfull technology is docker to have strictly the same lab for us But docker can't run on this OS.
+The most powerfull technology is docker to have strictly the same lab for us.
+But docker can't run on this OS.

 That's possible with this solution : a VirtualBox Linux VM with docker inside !